 If you fail to demonstrate compliance with the previous six principles, the consequences can be dire: up to 20 million euros, or 4% percent of worldwide annual turnover, whichever is higher.

-And compliance is mandatory for any organization that collects, stores or processes the personal data of EU residents.
+And compliance is mandatory for any organization that collects, stores or processes the personal data of EU data subjects.
 It doesn't matter where your company is headquartered.
 Even companies that do not have a physical presence in the EU must comply with GDPR.

 But what does compliance look like?
 How are you supposed to demonstrate compliance?
 GDPR doesn't outline how businesses will demonstrate compliance, because that will differ greatly depending on the type of business you do, the personal data you handle, and the size of your organization.
 But you can bet that you'd better be ready for an audit, regardless of size.
 Typical best practices, such as logging of security incidents and access to PII, and internal auditing are recommended.